Georgia Labor Laws Guide

 Time of inspection and pertinent records

-The Commissioner of Labor or the Commissioner's designee may enter and inspect the premises at a reasonable time where minors are employed.
-In addition, employers who employ minors must keep necessary work certificates and pertinent records at the premises for the duration of the employee's employment.
+In addition, employers who employ minors must keep necessary work certificates and pertinent records at the premises for the duration of the worker’s employment.
 Pertinent records refer to records that evidence the working hours of an employed minor.

 Penalties for employers